 The University of Tokyo, Japan

-Fumio Arakawa is a designated researcher of Graduate School of Engineering at the University of Tokyo and a designated professor of Graduate School of Informatics at Nagoya University.
+Fumio Arakawa is a designated researcher of d.lab at the University of Tokyo, and a designated professor of Graduate School of Informatics at Nagoya University.
 His research interests include architecture and micro-architecture of low-power and high-performance processors.
-He has founded a R&D and consulting company, Famer Systems, Inc. to contribute on industries with his R&D experience.
-Arakawa has a Ph.D. in electrical engineering from the University of Tokyo.
-He is a program committee co-chair of the Cool Chips conference series, and the chairman of Microprocessor Technical Committee of Japan Electronics and Information Technology Industries Association (JEITA).
+He has founded an R&D and consulting company, Famer Systems, Inc. to contribute on industries with his R&D experience of Hitachi and Renesas Electronics.
+He is a program committee co-chair of the Cool Chips conference series, and the chairman of Microprocessor Technical Committee of JEITA.
+He served as a Guest Editor of IEEE Micro for six times, and TPC members of conferences including ISSCC, VLSI Circuits Symposium, A-SSCC, and MCSoC.
+He has a Ph.D. in electrical engineering from the University of Tokyo.
 He is a member of IEEE and IEICE.

 If you wish to modify any information or update your photo, please contact the Publicity Chair at the following address: